-All informants are required to sign and abide by the provisions of the Department Informant Admonition form.
-The deputy/investigator using the informant shall discuss each of the provisions of the agreement with the informant.
-Details of the agreement are to be approved in writing by the unit supervisor before being finalized with the informant.
+All Informants are required to sign and abide by the provisions of the Department Informant Admonishment form.
+The deputy/investigator using the Informant shall discuss each of the provisions of the Admonishment form with the Informant.
+No personnel assigned to Custody Operations shall handle informants.

-Members of the Department shall not make any promises or representations, express or implied, to any informant regarding his or her pending criminal matters, or those of any other person(s), without the concurrence of the OCII Coordinator.
+Members of the Department shall not make any promises or representations, express or implied, to any Informant regarding his or her pending criminal matters, or those of any other person(s), without the concurrence of the OCII Coordinator.